dorkbrain/rtsp-remux/README.md

 # remux
 ## RTSP to HLS remuxer and web server on RPI 3B+ (RPI OS Lite 64-bit)

-### html, m3u8 playlist, and video files served up in a ramdisk to reduce SD card strain

 ---

 *note: all steps are to be performed as root*

 ---

-This is the framework I came up with to convert 2 RTSP IP Camera streams to HLS along with a simple web page and [VideoJS](https://github.com/videojs/video.js) viewers.
-Using my Pi3B+ I get around 5-10 second delay on the streams.
+>This is the framework I came up with to convert 2 RTSP IP Camera streams to HLS along with a simple web page and [VideoJS](https://github.com/videojs/video.js) viewers.

+>Created a ramdisk (`/mnt/ram`) to store the web page and ffmpeg output files for speed and SD card relief.

+>Added [log2ram](https://github.com/azlux/log2ram) to further reduce the writes to the SD card.

 <br/>